-The commercial construction industry has a unique interest in energy policy, as it represents not only a large-scale energy consumer, but also acts as a key facilitator of domestic energy exploration, production and transportation.
-Furthermore, construction employs more than six million Americans who bear the brunt of fluctuating prices at the pump and in their homes and businesses.
+The commercial and industrial construction industry has a unique interest in energy policy, as it is not only a large-scale energy consumer, but also acts as a key facilitator of domestic energy exploration, production and transportation.

-• Decreasing America’s dependence on foreign sources of energy by increasing domestic exploration and responsible production of fossil fuels and development of alternative/renewable sources of energy.
+Decreasing America’s dependence on foreign sources of energy by increasing domestic exploration and responsible production of fossil fuels and development and expansion of alternative/renewable sources of energy.

 ABC will continue to advocate for a comprehensive energy policy and oppose any actions that would destroy American jobs and increase the cost of energy across the United States.